Camping Food Ideas – No Refrigeration Required!

 Warm your insides with a bowl of campfire-cooked chili.

-Summer sausage is a shelf-stable meat that’s great for making rice and beans, as a sandwich filler, or eating plain as a snack.
-Just remember that it fares better in lower temperatures and should be eaten within a week of being opened.
+Summer sausage is a shelf-stable meat that pairs well with rice and beans, serves as a sandwich filler, or can be enjoyed on its own as a snack.
+Keep in mind that it fares better in lower temperatures and should be consumed within a week of being opened.

 Summer sausage